 Once you reach the end of your third trimester, you might be wondering about how to naturally induce labor — pregnancy can be exhausting and after several weeks of growing another life inside your body, you might start to feel #OverIt.
 That being said, pregnant people have historically done a few different things to jumpstart labor naturally, from getting some exercise, to having sexual intercourse, to eating certain foods that naturally induce labor.

-Most foods known as natural labor-inducers are actually just subjects of pregnancy folklore, and yet, it doesn’t seem to stop pregnant women from researching this topic.
+Most foods known as natural labor-inducers are actually just subjects of pregnancy folklore, and yet, it doesn’t seem to stop pregnant people from researching this topic.
 In fact, many of these foods actually bring on other symptoms like diarrhea, cramping, and contractions.
-Still, such symptoms could kickstart labor, so it could naturally work.
+Still, such symptoms could kickstart labor, so eating these could naturally work.
 Here are 10 foods that are thought to speed up the labor process – but take it all with a grain of salt (just not literally).

 Which foods naturally induce labor?